dfinity/motoko/design/Implementation.md

 * Definitions lifted to the surrounding actor.

-* Closed-over locals need indirection through heap if mutable or if defined-ness cannot be proven.
+* Closed-over locals need indirection through heap if mutable or if definedness cannot be proved.

 ## Actor Objects